 ethernet\sim subdirectory is used for running simulation - testbench.
 The rtl_sim subdirectory is used for RTL (functional) simulation of the core.
-There are a few directories included here:
+There are two sets of scripts for running the simulation.
+First set is used for running the testbench using NCSim simulator.
+Second set is used for running the testbench using ModelSIM simulator.
+Both are using the similar directory structure:

-- bin includes various scripts needed for running Ncsim simulator - run the directory from which the simulation is ran.
+- bin includes various scripts needed for running Ncsim simulator - run the directory from which the simulation is run.
 It provides a script for starting the simulation and a script for cleaning all the results produced by previous simulation runs - log Ncvlog, Ncelab and Ncsim log files are stored here for review. - out simulation output directory simulation stores all the results into this directory (dump files for viewing with Signalscan, testbench text output etc.)